-We do not know of any business to be considered at the Annual Meeting other than the proposals described in this proxy statement.
-However, if any other business is properly presented at the Annual Meeting, if you are a stockholder of record and submit your signed proxy card, you are giving authority to James E. Brown and Michael H. Arenberg to vote on such matters at their discretion.
+We do not know of any business to be considered at the Annual Meeting other than the proposals described in this Proxy Statement.
+However, if any other business is properly presented at the Annual Meeting, if you are a stockholder of record and submit your signed proxy card, you are giving authority to James E. Brown and Timothy M. Papp to vote on such matters at their discretion.

-Stockholder Proposals For The 2021 Annual Meeting
+Stockholder Proposals for the 2024 Annual Meeting

-To have your proposal included in our proxy statement for our 2021 annual meeting, you must submit your proposal in writing no later than January 12, 2021 to Michael H. Arenberg, Chief Financial Officer and Secretary, DURECT Corporation, 10260 Bubb Road, Cupertino, CA 95014.
-Any such proposal must also comply with Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the regulations thereunder, as well as our bylaws, which may be obtained free of charge by written request to Michael H. Arenberg, Chief Financial Officer and Secretary, DURECT Corporation, 10260 Bubb Road, Cupertino, CA 95014.
+To have your proposal included in our proxy statement for our 2024 annual meeting, you must submit your proposal in writing no later than January 9, 2024 to Timothy M. Papp, Chief Financial Officer and Secretary, DURECT Corporation, 10260 Bubb Road, Cupertino, CA 95014.
+Any such proposal must also comply with Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the regulations thereunder, as well as our bylaws, which may be obtained free of charge by written request to Timothy M. Papp, Chief Financial Officer and Secretary, DURECT Corporation, 10260 Bubb Road, Cupertino, CA 95014.

-Pursuant to our bylaws, stockholders must provide notice of any business that they wish to submit for consideration at the 2021 annual meeting to our executive offices (Attention: Secretary) no later than March 19, 2021 and no earlier than February 17, 2021; provided, however, that if the 2021 annual meeting is moved more than 30 days prior to or 60 days after the anniversary of the Annual Meeting and less than 60 days' notice is provided to stockholders, then notice of a stockholder proposal must be received within 10 days of public notice of the meeting.
+Pursuant to our bylaws, stockholders must provide notice of any business that they wish to submit for consideration at the 2024 annual meeting to our executive offices (Attention: Secretary) no later than April 22, 2024 and no earlier than February 22, 2024; provided, however, that if the 2024 annual meeting is moved more than 30 days prior to or 60 days after the anniversary of the Annual Meeting and less than 60 days' notice is provided to stockholders, then notice of a stockholder proposal must be received within 10 days of public notice of the Annual Meeting.
+Additionally, to comply with universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must comply with the additional requirements of Rule 14a 19(b) under the Exchange Act.